prasannavl/open-governance/README.md

 [ Try pictorial representation ]

-( Points to cover: - Complaints - no action: people don't have a channel to ideate, but just take out their frustration on random conversations with friends, and complain - but to no end; it's just a waste of their time, and energy; Complaints - no reciprocation from authorities; Complaints - valid reciprocation - but resource constraint)
+( Points to cover: - Complaints - no action: people don't have a channel to ideate, but just take out their frustration on random conversations with friends, and complain - but to no end - to some it has just become a way of life - and evetually it becomes accepted - that's just how it is; it becomes nothing more than a just waste of time, and energy;
+Complaints - no reciprocation from authorities;
+Complaints - valid reciprocation - but resource constraint)

 - **(..
 Use Jallikattu protest .. in more generic form)**: